Marco Nappi: Style of play

 A quick, mobile, and creative forward, with an eye for goal, Nappi was known for his long blond hair, as well as his determination and work-rate on the pitch, and was capable of playing in several offensive positions.
 A skilful player, he was also known for his control, agility, flair and technical ability, as well as his notable use of tricks and feints to beat opponents when dribbling, such as the sombrero; one of his most famous gestures was his use of the seal dribble, which earned him the nickname foca (seal).
 His most famous use of the seal dribble came in the first leg of the semi-final of the 1989–90 UEFA Cup, against Werder Bremen; during the match, Nappi picked up the ball in his area and ran 20 metres with the ball bouncing along his forehead along the right flank.

 After retirement

 Nappi served as a pundit for Telenord following his retirement.
-A good friend of former footballer and ex-Fiorentina team-mate Stefano Borgonovo, Nappi organised the Genoa–Sampdoria derby "United against ALS" in his honour on 27 March 2009, at the Luigi Ferraris stadium in Genoa, scoring from a penalty.
+A good friend of former footballer and ex-Fiorentina team-mate Stefano Borgonovo, Nappi organized the Genoa–Sampdoria derby "United against ALS" in his honour on 27 March 2009, at the Luigi Ferraris stadium in Genoa, scoring from a penalty.

 Coaching career

 In 2007, Nappi began a career as a youth coach for Figenpa, a Genoan amateur side.
 In the summer of 2012, he returned to his former club Savona (with whom he had played from 2002 to 2003) as a coach for the "Allievi Nazionali" youth side, reaching the "finali nazionali" with the youth side.
 In July 2014, he worked as a coach for Serie D side Comprensorio Montalto, although he resigned from this position at the beginning of 2015.

+He successively served as the head coach of Serie D club Pomigliano.

+In 2021, after a two-year stint as a youth coach for Chinese club Beijing Sport University F.C., he was appointed head coach of Serie D club Arzachena.
+After two seasons with the Sardinian club, Nappi returned to management in October 2023 as the new head coach of Serie D club Nocerina.

+After leaving Nocerina by the end of the season, Nappi served as head coach of Ligurian Serie D club Cairese from October 2024 to March 2025.